Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Analysis of Kidney Function Data

 As discussed in Section \ref{sec:motivation}, we assess kidney function of individuals through their urine creatinine (uCr) levels, measured in mg/dL.
 Heavy metal concentrations are also measured in urine.
 We consider $13$ heavy metals, namely Antimony (Sb), Barium (Ba), Cadmium (Cd), Cesium (Cs), Cobalt (Co), Lead (Pb), Manganese (Mn), Molybdenum (Mo), Strontium (Sr), Thallium (Tl), Tin (Sn), Tungsten (W), and Uranium (U), all measured in $\mu$g/mL.
 Following Section \ref{sec:data-description}, we remove individuals with albuminuria and missing entries from the original data set.
 The sample size after removal of such entries is $n = 1979$.
 As described in Section \ref{sec:urine-dilution}, we multiply both the uCr and the heavy metal concentration levels by the individual-specific urine flow rate to obtain their dilution-adjusted versions.
 Furthermore, we also consider age (in years), sex (0 for males and 1 for females), ethnicity (Non-Hispanic White, Non-Hispanic Black, Mexican American, Other Hispanic, and Other), and body mass index (BMI) of the subject as covariates.

-Before beginning our analysis, we first (natural) log-transformed the dilution-adjusted urine creatinine levels.
-We use a marginal cumulative distribution function (CDF) transformation for standardizing exposure variables.
-Suppose the dilution-adjusted exposure variables are denoted by $E_1, \ldots, E_p$, with the marginal CDF of variable $j$ denoted by $F_j$ for $j=1,\ldots,p$.
-To estimate $F_j$, we use kernel density estimation to first estimate the marginal density of $E_j$ and then estimate the induced CDF $\hat{F}_j$ from the density estimate.
-The transformed exposures are defined as $x_j = \hat{F}_j(E_j) \in [0,1]$.
+Before beginning our analysis, we (natural) log-transformed the dilution-adjusted urine creatinine levels.
+We use a marginal cumulative distribution function (CDF) transformation to obtained standardized exposure variables $x_j = \hat{F}_j(E_j) \in [0,1]$, with $F_j$ the marginal CDF of the $j$th exposure $E_j$ for $j=1,\ldots,p$.
+The estimated CDF $\hat{F}_j$ is obtained from a kernel density estimate of the marginal density of $E_j$.
 Standardizing exposures in this manner facilitates statistical inferences by reducing the tendency for the exposure data to be unevenly distributed, with very sparse observations for certain ranges of exposure.
 Transforming the exposures does not complicate interpretation, as we can convert dose response surfaces back to the original units.
 In addition, the transformed exposures are directly interpretable as quantiles of the exposure distribution in the sample; for example, $x_j=0.5$ reflects a median value for the $j$th exposure.
+We also tried other transformations of the raw exposures, such as $g(E) = E / (1 + E)$ for $E \geq 0$, but found the quantile transform to provide slightly better consistency of SAID results across simulation replications, while facilitating interpretation.

+Transforming the exposure data does not change the nature of the detected interactions.
+To see this, suppose the estimated interaction between the transformed exposures $x_u$ and $x_v$ is $h_{uv}(x_u, x_v)$.
+In terms of the original exposures, we can rewrite this interaction as $h_{uv}(x_u, x_v) = h_{uv}(\hat{F}_u(E_u), \hat{F}_v(E_v)) = h_{uv}^{*}(E_u, E_v).$ Thus, an estimated synergistic interaction $h_{uv}$ between transformed exposures $x_u$ and $x_v$ implies a synergistic interaction $h_{uv}^{*}$ between the raw exposures $E_u$ and $E_v$.
+Our reasoning analogously extends to antagonistic or null interactions.
+In our analyses, we report the main effects and interaction effects in terms of the raw exposures.

 For the $i$-th individual in the data set, let $y_i \in \mathbb{R}$ be the log of the dilution-adjusted urinary creatinine level, $\mathbf{x}_i \in [0,1]^{13}$ be the $13$ dilution-adjusted urinary metal concentrations after CDF transformations, and $\mathbf{z}_i \in \mathbb{R}^7$ be the covariate vector, with dummy variables for the different ethnic groups.
 We use ``Non-Hispanic White'' as the baseline category in defining indicators.
 The dimensions of exposures and covariates are $p = 13$ and $q = 7$, respectively.
 We also standardized the covariates age and BMI to have variance $1$ before fitting the model.